matthewbaggett/matthewbaggett.github.io/index.md

 | Github Accounts:          | [Personal Github](https://github.com/matthewbaggett)              |
 | &nbsp;                    | [Benzine Framework](https://github.com/benzine-framework) **WIP** |

+There are some links to the opensource software I have written or contributed to in the [Recent Open Source contributions](#ephemeral-things-i-can-share) section below.
+There are also [some pictures of hardware projects I've worked on](#physical-things-i-can-share) at the bottom of this document.

+<a name="feats-performed"></a>
 # Abilities & Technologies:

 * Build-out of highly available, automatically scaling containerized cluster infrastructure using Docker Swarm.